This section describes how Kafka Streams works underneath the covers.

 A processor topology or simply topology defines the stream processing computational logic for your application, i.e., how input data is transformed into output data.
-A topology is a graph of stream processors (nodes) that are connected by streams (edges).
+A topology is a graph of stream processors (nodes) that are connected by streams (edges) or shared state stores.
 There are two special processors in the topology:

 - Source Processor: A source processor is a special type of stream processor that does not have any upstream processors.
 It produces an input stream to its topology from one or multiple Kafka topics by consuming records from these topics and forward them to its down-stream processors.

 - Sink Processor: A sink processor is a special type of stream processor that does not have down-stream processors.
 It sends any received records from its up-stream processors to a specified Kafka topic.

 A stream processing application -- i.e., your application -- may define one or more such topologies, though typically it defines only one.
 Developers can define topologies either via the low-level Processor API or via the Kafka Streams DSL, which builds on top of the former.

 A processor topology is merely a logical abstraction for your stream processing code.
 At runtime, the logical topology is instantiated and replicated inside the application for parallel processing (see Parallelism Model).